 The Balancing Act of Running a Non-Profit Coffee Shop

 How do you run a great café—and do justice to a great cause, too?

-Alongside the cafés and nonprofits featured in this piece, nonprofit expert Amber Smith offers up her best advice for those want to make a difference in their community.
-Smith cofounded her nonprofit, Activate Good, in 2005 in Raleigh, North Carolina, and the organization works with 500 nonprofits as a “force multiplier” to recruit and empower volunteers for the causes they care about—currently around 12,000 volunteers a year.
+Alongside the cafés and nonprofits featured in this piece, nonprofit expert Amber Smith offers her best advice for those who want to make a difference in their community.
+Smith co-founded her nonprofit, Activate Good, in 2005 in Raleigh, North Carolina.
+The organization works with 500 nonprofits as a “force multiplier” to recruit and empower volunteers for the causes they care about—currently, around 12,000 volunteers a year.